 - If you have something on your bucket list and not everyone can go what will you do?

-- What will we do if I can not get the first, second or even third choice of dining or FastPass+ reservation?
+- What will we do if I can not get the first, second or even third choice of dining or park reservation?

 4. Plan Logistics

 Here is where it gets real.
-For those who like to plan their Disney World trips making dining reservations and FastPass+ times happen well before the trip (180 days prior for dining and 60 or 30 days ahead for FastPass+).
+For those who like to plan their Disney World trips making dining reservations and Disney World park reservations happen well before the trip (60 days prior for dining and months ahead for Disney World park reservations).
 Prior to your dining reservation window opening make sure people look over menus and you have several agreed upon choices.

 Want to know more about making Disney World dining reservations – including hard to get ones?
 Read more about dining reservations in my 5 minute guide.